 - Monthly visits to all the groups

-The feedback from the group members has only been positive.
-The members say they now have a place to go where they are invited and where they feel loved.
+The feedback from the group members has been extremely positive.
+Each of the members says they now have a place to go where they feel welcome and loved.

 THE PATIENT EXPERTS